ThomasDillanBM/Walk-Around-Matrix/README.md

 # Walk-Around-Matrix
-walk around matrix in py, runs from the edges to the center in a circle
+walk around matrix in py, runs from the edges to the center in a circle.

 to a 8 dimension